inmind-project/MUF-inMind-April2017-master/README.md

 # MUF-inMind-April2017

-## Cloning with Subomudles
+## Cloning with Submodules
-This repository contains submodules which you need to checkout in addition to the main respository itself.
+This repository contains submodules which you need to checkout in addition to the main respository itself, and one of the submodules uses large-file-support.

+ * before cloning, please make sure you have installed git large-file-support: https://git-lfs.github.com/

-Either clone by saying ```git clone --recursive git@github.com:fpecune/MUF-inMind-April2017-master.git```, or after cloning say the following to populate the submodules:
+ * clone by saying ```git clone --recursive git@github.com:fpecune/MUF-inMind-April2017-master.git```

+ * or after cloning say the following to populate the submodules:
 ```bash
 git submodule init
 git submodule update